CCBDA-UPC/Research-Projects-2023/README.md

 To have more variety on the topics covered, *please contact your teacher before beginning preparing the tutorial*.

-Groups of two people need to create a folder in their project repo named "research" and then a  `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.
+The **creators** need to add a folder in their project repo named "research" and then a  `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.

-The **remaining** team members will be assigned the two tutorials elaborated by the other teams.
+The **validators** team members will be assigned the two tutorials elaborated by the other teams.
 They will need to follow the tutorial and submit evidence of their job in `"/research/response1/README.md"` and `"/research/response2/README.md"` including **feedback for the authors** and **their grade** on how well elaborated and interesting they find it.